 Vacuum packing pantry items into smaller packages means that they will remain fresh forever.
 Sticking with the popcorn example, I vacuum-pack a half cup per bag because I know that’s how much I make each time.
 Other items I store a month’s supply in each pack.

-Dried goods to consider stockpiling way include flours, cornmeal, rice, baking ingredients, or even pasta.
+Dried goods to consider stockpiling way include flour, cornmeal, rice, baking ingredients, or even pasta.

 Making Your Own Dehydrated Vacuum Packed Meals

-This is an area I’m looking forward to exploring, mostly because I like to cook, and I like to eat, and when that happens, I’ll be posting my findings.
-What I have learned so far is that some foods just don’t dehydrate well enough to work for backpacking, but many definitely do.
+This is an area I’m looking forward to exploring, mostly because I like to cook and I like to eat, and when that happens, I’ll be posting my findings.
+So far, I have learned that some foods just don’t dehydrate well enough to work for backpacking, but many definitely do.

-Remember that there are a lot of different types of prepackaged boxed meals on grocery store shelves that could be replicated.
-With the addition of products like powdered eggs and dehydrated dairy products, a real meal whiz could create and pack their own macaroni and cheese or boxed scalloped potatoes.
+Remember that there are many different types of prepackaged boxed meals on grocery store shelves that could be replicated.
+Adding products like powdered eggs and dehydrated dairy products, a real meal whiz could create and pack their own macaroni and cheese or boxed scalloped potatoes.